 The microscope resolves super thin 3D slices of mice brains that allow the scientists to see the cellular structure of the brain tissue.
 The analysis of the images involves studying the relationship between the structural changes in the tissue and genetic variants associated with autism.

 “The images we are analyzing are 1 micron thick, and a cell is about 10 microns, so we have many images with very detailed resolution,” said Stein.
 “All that data has to go somewhere, but it can’t fit onto individual hard drives.
 If you want to share an image with a colleague the process can take days or weeks.”

-Enter RENCI and its toolkit for working with scientific data called xDCI—shorthand that stands for cross-disciplinary data science cyberinfrastructure. xDCI provides scientists with a technology framework that enables their research communities to easily ingest, move, share, analyze and archive scientific data in all its varieties, including the 3D images of mouse brains created by Stein and his team.
-Through a collaboration called BRAIN-I (pronounced brain-ee), the Stein Lab uses RENCI’s xDCI framework to make high resolution microscopy images more manageable, and thereby more usable for research.
+Enter RENCI and its toolkit for working with scientific data called HeLx—shorthand that stands for cross-disciplinary data science cyberinfrastructure.
+HeLx provides scientists with a technology framework that enables their research communities to easily ingest, move, share, analyze and archive scientific data in all its varieties, including the 3D images of mouse brains created by Stein and his team.
+Through a collaboration called BRAIN-I (pronounced brain-ee), the Stein Lab uses RENCI’s HeLx framework to make high resolution microscopy images more manageable, and thereby more usable for research.